Coho04/MYSQL-Api/README.md

     MYSQL mysql = new MYSQL("hostname", "user", "password", 3306, new NewErrorExceptionHandler());

-To terminate the connection to the server the method disconnect is appended to MYSQL:
+To terminate the connection to the server the method close is appended to MYSQL:

-        mysql.disconnect();
+        mysql.close();